-The cornea is the avascular convex, slightly elliptical-shaped anterior transparent part of the globe.
-It is one of the sites of refraction of light entering the eye and provides a clear medium through which the light can travel.
-It is limited at its periphery by the corneal limbus, where the transparent cornea stops and the opaque sclera starts.
-It is intimately related to the conjunctiva via its epithelium which is continuous (if slightly different in nature) between the cornea and the conjunctiva.
-Thus infections, inflammatory conditions and trauma can all potentially extend from one to the other.
+The cornea is the avascular convex, anterior transparent front part of the globe which performs the dual functions of protection of the eye and refraction of light.
+It is a site of refraction of light entering the eye and provides a clear medium through which the light can travel.
+It is limited at its periphery by the corneal limbus, where the opaque sclera starts.
+It is intimately related to the conjunctiva via its epithelium which is continuous (although slightly different in nature) between the cornea and the conjunctiva.
+Infections, inflammatory conditions and trauma can all potentially extend from one to the other.

-Other related separate articles include: Recurrent Corneal Erosion Syndrome, Dry Eyes (keratoconjunctivitis sicca), Corneal Foreign Bodies, Injuries and Abrasions, Eye Trauma, Contact Lenses (Types and Care) and Contact Lens Problems.
+Other related separate articles include Recurrent Corneal Erosion Syndrome, Dry Eyes (keratoconjunctivitis sicca), Corneal Foreign Bodies, Injuries and Abrasions, Eye Injuries, Contact Lenses (Types and Care) and Contact Lens Problems.

-- Pain - this occurs with infective, inflammatory and several other corneal problems unless there is gross neuropathy, in which case severe disease may cause minimal discomfort.
-Beware of the patient who complains of severe pain with only a very small apparent defect which you suspect to be of infective origin: this is a characteristic presentation in patients who have acquired the potentially devastating acanthamoebic keratitis.
+- Pain: occurs with most corneal problems unless there is gross neuropathy, in which case severe disease may cause minimal discomfort.
+Severe pain with only a very small apparent defect is a characteristic presentation in patients with the potentially devastating acanthamoebic keratitis.

-- Reduced visual acuity - any lesion affecting the central visual axis (ie occurring over the pupil area) or condition distorting the shape of the cornea will affect the visual acuity.
+- Reduced visual acuity: any lesion affecting the central visual axis or distorting the shape of the cornea will affect visual acuity.
 Excess lacrimation (epiphora) due to pain can also temporarily affect the vision.

-- Systemic symptoms - it is not unusual for patients with acute corneal disease to complain of headaches, feeling slightly nauseated and feeling generally run down.
+- Systemic symptoms: these are not unusual in patients with acute corneal disease, particularly headaches, mild nausea and feeling generally run down.